Last updated: February 11, 2020

-More than a quarter of a million Americans die from sudden cardiac arrest every year—that’s one every two minutes.
-Patients in sudden cardiac arrest are nonresponsive and are not breathing normally or at all.
-There may be no signs of circulation.
-More than 20,000 of those patients might be saved through use of a “chain of survival” including cardiopulmonary resuscitation (CPR) and the portable lifesaving device known as an automated external defibrillator (AED).
+More than a quarter of a million Americans die from sudden cardiac arrest every year—a death every two minutes.
+Patients in sudden cardiac arrest are not responsive and not breathing normally if at all.
+There may also be signs of poor to no circulation.
+More than 20,000 of those patients might be saved through the use of a “chain of survival” including cardiopulmonary resuscitation (CPR) and the portable life-saving device known as an automated external defibrillator (AED).

 Made by his friend, James Rand, the device had two spoon-like silver paddles and was used only in open-chest situations.
 Paul Zoll invented the first closed-chest unit in 1956.

 AEDs are simple to use.
 If you are a trained responder who finds someone unconscious and not breathing normally or not breathing at all, the procedure for use is simple:

-Assess scene for hazards.
+- Assess the scene for hazards.

-Place the AED next to the collapsed person’s shoulders.
+- Place the AED next to the collapsed person’s shoulders.

-Turn on the AED.
+- Turn on the AED.

-Follow the verbal and/or visual AED instructions.
+- Follow the verbal and visual AED instructions.

-Note AEDs are not meant to be used on patients less than 55 pounds or who are under age eight.
+Note AEDs are not meant to be used on patients less than 55 pounds or who are under the age of eight.